June 2022 RIP George Hunter – Founding Trustee

 10 March 2017

-We have Official Status in Nepal – Our trust is pleased to announce that we are now formally recognised by the Nepal Social Welfare Council ( the Government Department responsible for the supervision of all NGOs and INGOs in Nepal ) in conjunction with the Okhaldhunga Nine Hills Association and our project is also registered with the Okhaldhunga District Headquarters.
-This formally recognises the Trust’s work in Nepal and will give us more opportunities to provide long term project assistance working with the Nine Hills Association.
+We have Official Status in Nepal – Our trust is pleased to announce that we are now formally recognised by the Nepal Social Welfare Council ( the Government Department responsible for the supervision of all NGOs and INGOs in Nepal ) and our project is also registered with the Okhaldhunga District Headquarters.
+This formally recognises the Trust’s work in Nepal and will give us more opportunities to provide long term project assistance.

 Sponsorship – Jill Worrall – The Trust is pleased to officially welcome our latest sponsor Jill Worrall.
 Jill lives in Timaru, New Zealand and is an international tour operator and manager (Jill Worrall Tours) with a special interest in development projects.
 We are very grateful for Jill’s support.